 I won’t lie, it’s going to be a challenge, and you will have to find a balance between your partner’s demands and your own well-being.

 But if you stick around, you’ll be rewarded with more love than you could ever imagine.
-Your intimacy will deepen, your trust and bond will grow.
+Your intimacy will deepen, and your trust and bond will grow.
 It is going to be a hell of a ride, but it will all be worth it, my friend!

 The number of people who suffer from chronic illness still grows.

 Today you may find literally hundreds of blogs from the perspective of those who suffer.

 How to cope with a chronically ill spouse when for every person struggling with chronic pain, there is an army of partners providing care, who are never mentioned!

 There aren’t many articles on the subject of how to cope with a chronically ill spouse.